What is Request for Proposal (RFP)? A Definitive Guide

 Understanding the RFP Process

-While your organization might vary these procedures a little, most business leaders follow the same basic process when creating and issuing an RFP.
-Let’s take a look at the process to follow.
+While your company might vary these procedures a little, most business leaders follow the same basic process when creating and issuing an RFP.
+Let’s take a look at the RFP process to most commonly follow.

 Establishing Scoring Criteria